Located in Pittsford Village, The Kitchen is a fresh interpretation of fine dining from Chef Joseph Cipolla.

 Enjoy a seasonal seven course menu comprised of regionally sourced ingredients and beautifully presented by Executive Chef Joseph Cipolla.
 With the final preparation of each course in the dining room, patrons will be immersed in the art of cooking and share Chef Cipolla’s passion for haute cuisine while seated comfortably at custom built live edge tables made from local black walnut.

 Reservations may be made for parties of 2-24 with parties of 10+ able to reserve the restaurant for a custom dining experience like no other.

 We offer a wine pairing designed to work perfectly with each menu, and limited wines by the glass and bottle as well champagnes.
-Patrons are welcome to BYOB wine and beer with a flat $10 corkage fee per table.
+Patrons are welcome to BYOB wine and beer with a $5 corkage fee per bottle of wine.
 BYOB Beverages must be established with your maître d' during the reservation confirmation.

 5 S. Main St.